-- AWS Risk and Compliance whitepaper.
-This whitepaper provides information to assist AWS customers with integrating AWS into their existing control framework supporting their IT environment.
+- AWS Risk and Compliance Whitepaper: provides information to assist AWS customers with integrating AWS into their existing control framework supporting their IT environment.

-- Auditing Security Checklist for Use of AWS whitepaper.
-This whitepaper provides a checklist to help design and execute a security assessment of an organization’s use of AWS, which may be required by industry or regulatory standards.
+- Auditing Security Checklist for Use of AWS Whitepaper: provides a checklist to help design and execute a security assessment of an organization’s use of AWS, which may be required by industry or regulatory standards.

-- Using AWS in the context of Australian Privacy Considerations.
-This whitepaper provides information to assist customers who want to use AWS to store content containing personal information, in the context of key privacy considerations and the Australian Privacy Act 1988 (Cth).
+- Using AWS in the context of Australian Privacy Considerations: provides information to assist customers who want to use AWS to store content containing personal information, in the context of key privacy considerations and the Australian Privacy Act 1988 (Cth).

-- Security at Scale: Governance in AWS whitepaper.
-An often overlooked benefit of migrating workloads to AWS is the ability to achieve a higher level of security, at scale, by utilizing the many governance-enabling features offered.
-This paper describes how you can achieve a high level of governance over your IT resources by using AWS.
+- Governance in AWS Whitepaper: An often overlooked benefit of migrating workloads to AWS is the ability to achieve a higher level of security, at scale, by utilizing the many governance-enabling features offered.

-- Security at Scale: Logging in AWS whitepaper.
-This paper provides an overview of common compliance requirements related to logging and how AWS CloudTrail can be used help satisfy these requirements.
-It is organized by general logging domains that you may find useful from a security and operational perspective.
+- Logging in AWS Whitepaper: provides an overview of common compliance requirements related to logging and how AWS CloudTrail can be used help satisfy these requirements.

 AWS enables covered entities and their business associates subject to the U.S. Health Insurance Portability and Accountability Act (HIPAA) to leverage the secure AWS environment to process, maintain, and store protected health information and AWS will be signing business associate agreements with such customers.